department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/research-study-jan-2021/research-findings.md

 The goal of this research was to understand users expectations for search, including the following:

-- how users find information outside of VA.gov
+- How users find information outside of VA.gov
-- when users utilize VA.gov search
+- When users utilize VA.gov search
-- pain points related to search
+- Pain points related to search
-- do users utilize 'more VA search tools' and other search utilities
+- Do users utilize "more VA search tools" and other search utilities
-- what advanced features users expect and utilize from search
+- What advanced features users expect and utilize from search

 ## Research Methodology